kaladin123/product-extraction/name extractor prompt 2.md

     }
     ```

-4. **Insert Entries into JSON Template Based on Categorization:** For each extracted name and qualification, replace the corresponding placeholders in the JSON template and place them under the correct category, either before or after the "previous" keyword.
-Ensure each entry is correctly formatted and maintains the original spelling of the name.
+4. **Insert Entries into JSON Template:** Replace placeholders with actual data in the JSON template for both segments, ensuring correct formatting and original spelling.

-5. **Check and Validate JSON Output:** Review the final JSON output to ensure it is valid and adheres to the intended formatting and categorization.
-The output should accurately represent the names and qualifications of all identified individuals, maintaining the structure and integrity of the original input and the categorization based on the "previous" keyword.
+5. **Check and Validate JSON Output:** Review the final JSON to ensure it is valid and reflects the segmented names and qualifications accurately.

-6. **Avoid Duplicate Names in Each Category:** Ensure that each name is unique within its respective category in the JSON output, not creating duplicate entries within the "before previous" or "after previous" sections.
-Names should be recorded exactly as they appear in the input text, without any alterations or duplication.

-7. **Qualifications in Short Form Only:** Only qualifications expressed in abbreviated forms (e.g., MD, BS, PhD) should be included, excluding any full-form or extended academic titles.

-**Few-Shot Examples:**
+6. **Ensure Uniqueness and Short-form Qualifications:** Avoid duplicates within segments and include only short-form qualifications.

+**Example with 'previous' Keyword:**

-- **Q:** `Melero Bermejo, Ignacio Immunology specialist, Laboratory specialist, Doctor in Medicine and Surgery, Degree in Medicine, MD(previous)Vaccaro, Gina, Maria B.S., Intern, Internal Medicine, M.D., Resident, Internal Medicine, Fellow, Hematology & Medical Oncology, MD`
+- **Q:** `Melero Bermejo, Ignacio Inmunology specialist, Laboratory specialist, Doctor in Medicine and Surgery, Degree in Medicine, MD(previous)Vaccaro, Gina, Maria B.S., Intern, Internal Medicine, M.D., Resident, Internal Medicine, Fellow, Hematology & Medical Oncology, MD`

   **A:**
   ```json